PsichiX/serde-intermediate/README.md

     Example: data stored in interpreted language runtime value.

-- Support for more interpreted than exact data conversion (_if it quacks like a duck, treat is like a duck_) which is default behavior, optionally force to read exact layout stored in value.
+- Support for more interpreted than exact data conversion (_if it quacks like a duck, treat it like a duck_) which is default behavior, optionally force to read exact layout stored in value.

     Example: more forgiving convertion between unrelated data formats.